Management Policies

 1. Basic Management Policies

-Based on the mission statemant of “to be the world’s No. 1 silicon wafer supplier by exceeding the expectations of our customers and stockholders, by recognizing the value of our employees, and by being good neighbors in comminuties,” the Group has developed technological capabilities and abilities to roll out a wide range of products for the manufacturing of high-quality large- to small-diameter silicon wafers used in making semiconductor devices.
+Based on the management philosophy of “always aiming to become the world’s No. 1 silicon wafer manufacturer by exceeding the expectations of our customers and stockholders, by promoting the welfare of our employees, and by contributing to society,” the Group has developed advanced technological capabilities that lead the world and the ability to roll out a wide range of products in manufacturing high-quality large- to small-diameter silicon wafers used in semiconductor devices.
 By taking full advantage of these strengths to create a stable supply capability, the Group seeks to contribute to the advancement of society.
-Making especially strong efforts to raise its technological capabilities to meet the extremely strict quality and cost demands of its customers, the Group seeks to maintain and improve its standing in the silicon wafer industry.
+In particular, the Group focuses on improving its technological capabilities to meet its customers’ stringent requirements for quality and cost, promoting higher-precision silicon wafers to support the evolution of various types of semiconductors.
+Through these efforts, the Group will try to maintain and improve its position in the silicon wafer industry and carry out CSR and sustainability promotion activities based on the SUMCO CSR Policy, considering it our corporate social responsibility to value all stakeholders, including customers, stockholders, business partners, employees, and the global environment and society as a whole.

 2. Targeted Management Indicators and Medium- to Long-Term Management Strategies